MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 <details><summary>Lock, Worker Thread</summary>

-- Consider changing tables which undergo frequent, small changes to utilize a row store index instead of CCI.
+- Consider changing tables that undergo frequent, small changes to utilize a row store index instead of CCI.
 - Batch up your changes and update the target with more rows on a less frequent basis.

 </details>